maim-lain/mythicmanor/mod.md

 <br>

 ## Installation:
 Just unzip and put it in your game folder.
-The patch will work with any game version, even future game updates.